tecris/blog/mods/obvius/content/post/run-maven-in-docker.md

 date: 2018-04-13T04:53:46Z
 draft: true
 ---
-Sample how to run maven in docker:
+Sample how to run maven in docker(to be executed in project root directory, that is, directory that containts project pom.xml):

 ```
 $ docker run --rm \
   --name maven-build \